Xilinx/Vitis_Libraries/motor_control/docs/src/tutorial.rst

       cd L1/tests/FOC/IP_SVPWM/
       make run VIVADO_IMPL=1  XPART=xc7z020-clg400-1

-User can get AXI address by using the command below.
+You can get an AXI address by using the following command.

    .. code-block:: shell